hell-month/course/Day0.md

 1. First, check the minimum withdrawal amount for ETH on the CEX you signed up for.
 Purchase a little bit of ETH that is greater than the minimum withdrawal amount (e.g., 30 USD worth of ETH), and transfer it to your non-custodial wallet **via Ethereum network** created in step 2.
 This will be your first interaction with a blockchain.
 1. Locate the transaction hash of the transfer you made from your CEX account to your non-custodial wallet in step 3 and **save it for the milestone review**.

+> [!NOTE]
+> Alternatively, if you already have a prefunded non-custodial wallet, you can skip steps 1-3 and just provide the transaction hash of the last deposit of ETH you made to your non-custodial wallet.

 ### Goal #2